 This post contains Amazon affiliate links for your convenience.
 Click here to see my disclosure policy.

 - Old cork table Mats/Placemats – you may have some already that need revamping, or you could pick some up really cheap from a thrift store.
 You could even make your own from cork tiles.

-- Maps – If you don’t have a map habit like mine, no fear there are lots of other ways you can get maps of your favourite cities.
-You can download royalty free maps from sites like Pictureboxblue, or buy map wrapping paper online.
-I have a colllection of wonderful free vintage maps on Pillarboxblue you can use too!
+- Maps – If you don’t have a map habit like mine, no fear there are lots of other ways you can get maps of your favorite cities.
+You can download royalty-free maps from sites like Pictureboxblue, or buy map wrapping paper online.
+I have a collection of wonderful free vintage maps on Pillarboxblue you can use too!

 - Decoupage glue such as Mod Podge

 - Heat resistant and waterproof lacquer or varnish.